Allen's gallinule

 Allen's gallinule (Porphyrio alleni), formerly known as the lesser gallinule, is a small waterbird of the family Rallidae.

 Taxonomy

 Its former binomial name is Porphyrula alleni.
 Porphyrio is the Latin for "swamphen", and alleni, like the English name, commemorates British naval officer Rear-Admiral William Allen (1792–1864).

 Distribution and habitat

-Its breeding habitat is marshes and lakes in Sub-Saharan Africa.
-Remarkably, this apparently weakly flying bird is not only the only species with a purely sub-Saharan African range to have reached Great Britain, but has done so twice.
-It has also occurred as a vagrant in several other European countries.
+Allen's gallinules are found year-round in marshes and lakes in Sub-Saharan Africa.
+It has occurred as a vagrant in several European countries, and is the only purely Sub-Saharan bird species to reach Great Britain.

 Description

 Mature (left) and immature (right) at Chobe National Park, Botswana.

 They are similar in size to the only slightly larger water rail.
 The Allen's gallinule has a short red bill, greenish back and purple upperparts.
 They have red legs with long toes, and a short tail which is white with a dark central bar underneath.
 Breeding males have a blue frontal shield, which is green in the female.
 Immature Allen's gallinules are sandy brown with a buff undertail.
 The downy chicks are black, as with all rails.
 They nod their heads as they swim.